 At Tribute Media, we are often asked questions regarding Web Marketing—weird right?
 As experts in our field, we find it a responsibility to educate not only our clients, but the general public as well.
 Any time we can do someone a service by teaching them something new about marketing their business online, it’s a job well done.

 Something that we run into quite often is a lack of understanding between the basic principles of Search Engine Marketing (SEM) and Search Engine Optimization (SEO).
-These are two very important terms in the world of Internet Marketing and can mean a lot of new traffic for a business.
+These are two very important terms in the world of Digital Marketing and can mean a lot of new traffic for a business.
 Not to get all philosophical on the situation, but we can confidently postulate that all SEO is SEM, but not all SEM is necessarily SEO.

 So what’s the takeaway?
-SEO is unpaid and solely uses information found on your website.
+SEO is unpaid and uses information found on your website.
 SEM, on the other hand, takes both SEO and paid search results into account.